-- Storage tanks and other water management infrastructure - Fire water storage and firefighting equipment such as hydrants and pumps - A permanent stormwater retention basin - Maintenance laydown areas - Diesel fuel storage tank(s) and truck unloading facilities - Site access roads and car parking - Office/administration buildings and amenities - Workshop/storage areas.
+- Storage tanks and other water management infrastructure - Fire water storage and firefighting equipment such as hydrants and pumps - A provisional stormwater retention basin - Maintenance laydown areas - Diesel fuel storage tank(s) and truck unloading facilities - Site access roads and car parking - Office/administration buildings and amenities - Workshop/storage areas - Car parking, site access roads, fabrication and laydown areas located within Precinct 3B, shown on Figure 1-2 - Temporary Worker Accommodation Facility, shown on Figure 1-2

-Construction activities are anticipated to commence early 2022 and the Project is intended to be operational by the end of 2023.
+Construction activities are anticipated to commence early 2022 and the Project is intended to be operational by the end of 2024.
 Project commissioning is not considered a construction activity and will be addressed in the Operational AQMP.